Criteria for Success

 - Has a concise subject line, in the format of “General Description: Desired Action”

-- Has a greeting at the beginning and end
+- Has a greeting at the beginning and a closing at the end

 - Sets an appropriate level of formality for the conversation

-- States a desired action that should be taken within a deadline
+- States a desired action that should be taken within a deadline, or

 - Concisely relays information